igorbenav/clientai/docs/examples/agent/code_analyzer.md

     issues: List[str]
 ```

-This dataclass gives us a clean way to organize our findings.
-The complexity score helps us understand how intricate the code is, while the other fields track the various components we find in the code.

-Now let's write the core analysis function that examines Python code:
+Think of this as our report card for code analysis.
+The complexity score tells us how intricate the code is - higher numbers might mean it's getting too complicated.
+We keep track of functions and classes we find, which helps us understand the code's structure.
+The imports list shows us what external code is being used, and the issues list is where we'll note any problems we spot.

+## Analyzing Code Structure

+Now here's where things get interesting.
+We need to look inside the code and understand its structure.
+Here's how we do that:

 ```python
 def analyze_python_code_original(code: str) -> CodeAnalysisResult: